sdsc/biotools-roll/README.md

 roll please visit their official web pages:

 - <a href="https://github.com/pezmaster31/bamtools" target="_blank">bamtools</a> provides both a programmer's API and an end-user's toolkit for handling BAM files
-- <a href="https://github.com/arq5x/bedtools2" target="_blank">bedtools</a> is a toolset for genome arithmetic
 - <a href="https://https://www.htslib.org" target="_blank">bcftools</a> is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
 All commands work transparently with both VCFs and BCFs, both uncompressed and BGZF-compressed.
+- <a href="https://github.com/arq5x/bedtools2" target="_blank">bedtools</a> is a toolset for genome arithmetic
 - <a href="http://biopython.org" target="_blank">biopython</a> is a set tools for biological computation.
+- <a href="http://www.bioinformatics.babraham.ac.uk/projects/bismark/">bismark</a> is a tool to map bisulfite converted sequence reads and determine cytosine methylation states.
 - <a href="http://blast.ncbi.nlm.nih.gov/Blast.cgi" target="_blank">blast</a> finds regions of similarity between biological sequences.
-- <a href="https://pypi.python.org/pypi/bx-python" target="_blank">bx-python</a> consists of tools for manipulating biological data, particularly multiple sequence alignments
 - <a href="http://genome.ucsc.edu/goldenPath/help/blatSpec.html" target="_blank">blat</a> produces two major classes of alignments: at the DNA level between two sequences that are of 95% or greater identity, but which may include large inserts and at the protein or translated DNA level between sequences that are of 80% or greater identity and may also include large inserts
 - <a href="http://bowtie-bio.sourceforge.net" target="_blank">bowtie</a> is a tool for aligning sequenc ing reads to long reference sequences
 - <a href="http://bowtie-bio.sourceforge.net/bowtie2" target="_blank">bowtie2</a> is a tool for aligning sequencing reads to long reference sequences and has more features then bowtie 1.
 - <a href="http://bio-bwa.sourceforge.net" target="_blank">bwa</a> as a software package for mapping low-divergent sequences against a large reference genome
+- <a href="https://pypi.python.org/pypi/bx-python" target="_blank">bx-python</a> consists of tools for manipulating biological data, particularly multiple sequence alignments
 - <a href="http://wgs-assembler.sourceforge.net/" target="_blank">celera</a> is a de novo whole-genome shotgun (WGS) DNA sequence assembler.
 - <a href="http://cufflinks.cbcb.umd.edu" target="_blank">cufflinks</a> assembles transcripts, estimates their abundances, and tests for differential expression and regulation in RNA-Seq samples
 - <a href="http://pythonhosted.org/DendroPy" target="_blank">dendropy</a> is a Python library for the simulation, processing, and manipulation of phylogenetic trees and character matrices, and supports the reading and writing of phylogenetic data in a range of formats